EMBRYOPSIDA Pirani & Prado

 In an analysis of floral morphospace in angiosperms, lamiids were found to be significantly different from all other groups, mostly having flowers with sepals and petals, the latter being united, and few stamens and united carpels; campanulids also fit here (c.f. in part Chartier et al. 2014b).
-Indeed, the euasterids are notably speciose, although it is more accurate to say that the florally flashy Boraginales, Lamiales, Gentianales, Solanales, Asterales and Apiales are speciose and have high diversification rates (Magallón & Sanderson 2001; Magallón & Castillo 2009): Boraginales and Dipsacales are rather smaller.
+The euasterids are notably speciose, although it is more accurate to say that the ore or less herbaceous and florally flashy members of Lamiales, Gentianales, Solanales, Asterales and Apiales that are speciose and have high diversification rates (Magallón & Sanderson 2001; Magallón & Castillo 2009); Boraginales and Dipsacales are rather smaller.
 Although Magallón and Sanderson (2001: c.f. dating) suggested that Asterales have the highest diversification rate (0.2717, 0.3295), the honour goes to Lamiales in Magallón and Castillo (2009: 0.0928-0.1257), but whatever may be driving diversification, it is likely to be combinations of factors that are acting at different places on the tree rather than single factors.
-Indeed, within Asterales, for example, it is Asteraceae in particular that are very speciose, and within Asteraceae, it is Asteroideae.
-Within Lamiales and Apiales in particular there are more or less species-poor basal pectinations made up of woody plants.
-In Apiales, these plants have fleshy and few-seeded fruits, and one of the basal clades, Pennantiaceae, is a member of the old Icacinaceae; much of the diversity is in Apiaceae (see also Nicolas & Plunkett 2014: position of Pennantiaceae still not certain).
+Thus within Asterales, for example, Asteraceae in particular are very speciose, and within Asteraceae, it is Asteroideae.

 Endress (2011a) thought that haplostemony, stamens adnate to petals, and unitegmic ovules were key innovations somewhere around here, but exactly where the last two features are to be placed is unclear, as is becoming evident from his own work (Endress & Rapini 2014).

-There may be a change in chemistry in this part of the tree, ellagic acid being notably uncommon in the euasterids, although it is scattered through the rosid to Ericales parts of the tree.
+Ellagic acid is notably uncommon in the euasterids, although it is scattered through the rosid to Ericales parts of the tree.
 This is perhaps to be expected, there being a correlation between woodiness and tannin frequency and a negative correlation between tannin (generalized defence) frequency and alkaloid and other secondary metabolites (specific defence) frequencies (e.g. Feeney 1976; Silvertown & Dodd 1996: given the information in Levin 1976 the correlation of alkaloid presence with other features should be re-examined).
-No large family in the euasterids has more than 50% tanniniferous species, only Rubiaceae and Caprifoliaceae, both with many woody members, being well represented (Mole 1993); the tannins involved are non-hydroysable tannins.
+No large family in the euasterids has more than 50% tanniniferous species, only Rubiaceae and Caprifoliaceae, both with many woody members, being well represented (Mole 1993); the tannins involved are non-hydrolysable tannins.
 Flowers of Emmotum and fruits of Apodytes (Metteniusaceae, see below) are rich in tannins (Endress & Rapini 2014; Potgeiter & van Wyk 1994b).
 Emission of isoprene gas shows a somewhat similar pattern, being known from Ericales, rosids, and also a few monocots and Magnoliales (see Kesselmeier & Staudt 1999; Sharkey et al. 2013: again, sampling).

-The final demise of the old Icacinaceae should allow us to to better understand the evolution of the euasterids as a whole.
-The old Icacinaceae make up all or most of three of the four orders at the base of the lamiids and campanulids and are very different from the megadiverse clades the latter contain.
-These orders are Garryales (the only clade without genera that have not been in Icacinaceae) and Aquifoliales, whose circumscriptions, if somewhat surprising in the context of older ideas of relationships, have been stable for a few years, and they are immediately sister to the rest of the lamiid and campanulid clades respectively.
-Metteniusales and Icacinales (for their relationships and delimitation, see below) are successively sister to the clade [Garryales + other lamiids] (Stull et al. 2014).
-Given the phylogenetic positions of the fragments of the old Icacinaceae, simple parsimony should suggest if characters can be placed somewhere around the euasterid node, these would be the characters of the old Icacinaceae.
+The final demise of the old Icacinaceae (Icacinaceae s.l.) should allow us to to better understand the evolution of the euasterids as a whole.
+Icacinaceae s.l. make up all or most of three of the four orders at the base of the lamiids and campanulids.
+Garryales (the only clade without genera that have not been in Icacinaceae) and Aquifoliales, whose circumscriptions, if somewhat surprising in the context of older ideas of relationships, have been stable for a few years, are immediately sister to the rest of the lamiid and campanulid clades respectively, while Metteniusales and Icacinales (for their relationships and delimitation, see below) are successively sister to the clade [Garryales + other lamiids] (Stull et al. 2015).
+These clades are very different from the megadiverse euasterid clades, and to the extent that Icacinales s.l. could be characterised, these characters will be those of the euasterid node.

-In both the campanulids and lamiids there are many annuals and herbaceous to shrubby perennials, and many of these have very small seeds of 10-2 grams or less (Moles et al. 2005a; Linkies et al. 2010).
-Seed coats with a mechanical layer more than a single cell thick are scattered throughout BLAs, but again, euasterid seed coats are rather different, usually being only one or two cells across (Convolvulaceae are a notable exception).
+In both campanulids and lamiids there are many annuals and herbaceous to shrubby perennials, and many of these have very small seeds of 10-2 grams or less (Moles et al. 2005a; Linkies et al. 2010).
+Seed coats with a mechanical layer more than a single cell thick are scattered throughout BLAs, but euasterid seed coats are rather different, usually being only one or two cells across (Convolvulaceae are a notable exception).
 Haig and Westoby (1991) discuss situations in which small seeds may be at an advantage.
-However, plants in these four orders have rather larger seeds, and since the fruits of most are drupes, the seed coat is not well developed; large seeds are probably linked to the arborecent habit and predominantly rainforest habitat that prevails in these four clades.
+However, plants in these four orders have rather larger seeds, and since the fruits of most are drupes, the seed coat is not well developed; large seeds are probably linked to their arborescent habit and predominantly rainforest habitat.

 REWORK: The annual habit may be connected with differences in the details of the distribution of different mechanisms of phloem transport.
 Taxa with active phloem loading are particularly common here.
 Sugars or sugar alcohols, not in particularly high concentration in leaf tissues, are pumped into the phloem by the metabolic activities of the plant (Rennie & Turgeon 2009; Turgeon 2010b; Fu et al. 2011).
 This may be associated with herbivore deterrence, the sugars causing dessication of the tissues of the herbivore, and/or cellular debris quickly clogs the sieve pores, sealing the phloem, and/or the plant economizes on sugar production (Turgeon 2010b; Fu et al. 2011).
 Since woody euasterids have "herbaceous" mechanisms of sugar transport, the correlation may be phylogenetic and less immediately associated with plant habit.
 A somewhat different focus on/classification of transport types suggests that one active transport mechanism, the synthesis and transport of raffinose family oligosaccharides shows little correlation with plant habit but some correlation with climate, being relatively more common in plants from warmer parts of the world (Davison et al. 2011).

 Ovule morphology is practically unknown, as is confirmed by the recent unexpected finding that the ovules of Emmotum (M) are bitegmic; ovules of Metteniusa (M) are unitegmic (González & Rudall 2010), the common condition (see Endress & Rapini 2014), Cassinopsis and Phytocrene (both I) are apically bitegmic, while the ategmic nature of the ovules of Cardiopteris (C: Kong et al. 2002, 2014; Kong & Schori 2014) may be the least of their oddities.
-Ovules may have parietal tissue or lack it, i.e. be crassinucellate or tenuinucellate, and there was in the past considerable discussion as to whether having a thin nucellus meant that the ovules could be considered effectively tenuinucellate (e.g. Mauritzon 1936c; Fagerlind 1945a).
+Ovules may have parietal tissue or lack it, i.e. be crassinucellate or tenuinucellate, and there has been some discussion as to whether having a thin nucellus meant that the ovules were effectively tenuinucellate (e.g. Mauritzon 1936c; Fagerlind 1945a).

 Comparative phytochemical studies on Aquifoliales, Garryales, Metteniusales and Icacinales are much needed.